TIMEEVENT DESCRIPTIONLOCATION

 mammals).

-(earliest possible Synapsid fossil: Cumberland group, Joggins formation.)
+earliest possible Synapsid fossils: (Cumberland group, Joggins formation)

 Joggins, Nova Scotia, Canada